yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/process_mgt.md

 ### CPU scheduler

 Whenever the CPU becomes idle, the operating system must select one of the processes in the ready queue to be executed.
 The selection process is carried out by the short-term scheduler (or CPU scheduler).
 The queued processes are selected (expected to be executed) by various best performance scheduling algorithms such as priority order.

-* nonpreemptive or cooperative: process be terminated or moved to wait state.
+* non-preemptive or cooperative: process be terminated or moved to wait state.

 * preemptive: a process switches from the waiting state to the ready state (for example, at completion of I/0) or from running state to wait state (e.g., system interrupt)